DCEM: A deep complementary energy method for solid mechanics: Method

+The key to the operator learning with physical law lies in effectively integrating the principles of physics with data-driven approaches.
+Various methods have been proposed to bridge the gap between physical laws and data-driven techniques \cite{goswami2022physics, li2021physics, wang2021learning}.
+The AD and numerical differentiation can be used to construct the physical loss.
+In our study, we opt for the AD algorithm to create the physical loss.
+This choice is attributed to the fact that finite difference methods (numerical differentiation) necessitate a fine-resolution uniform grid.
+In the absence of such conditions, numerical errors in derivatives can become magnified in the output solution.
+As a result, the AD algorithm is preferred for constructing the physical loss.
+The hybrid optimization \cite{goswami2022physics, li2021physics, wang2021learning}, involves combining data loss and physical loss into a single loss function for optimization, using different hyperparameters.
+Specifically, the hybrid optimization strategy can be expressed as:

-It is worth noting that here we can also refer to the hybrid optimization \citet{goswami2022physics}, which combines data loss and physical loss with different hyperparameters into the same loss function for optimization together.
-However, in this paper, we choose not to use hybrid optimization but sequential optimization instead, i.e., optimize data loss first and finally optimize physical loss.
+where the details of \Cref{eq:DEEPONET_PHY} are elaborated in \Cref{sec: introduction to DeepONet}.
+This approach combines data loss (operator loss) and physical loss with different hyperparameters into the same loss function for optimization together.
+However, in our research, we have chosen a sequential optimization strategy instead of hybrid optimization.
+This choice is due to the challenge of selecting appropriate hyperparameters.
+We first optimize the data loss and subsequently optimize the physical loss.